 Editors note: Hi, welcome to Christian Valour.
 This is an old post.
-Recently I changed the theme of this blog to Christian apologetics and creation, and as such this post is no longer consistent with my new theme.
-I’ve kept it here however because it’s a popular post and hopefully helpful to anyone struggling with this issue.
-I hope you enjoy it and if you’re interested then feel free to check out some my other posts.
+A while back I changed the theme of this blog to Christian apologetics and creation, and as such this post is no longer consistent with my new theme.
+I’ve kept it here however because it’s a popular post and hopefully still helpful to anyone struggling with this issue.
+I hope you enjoy it and if you’re interested then feel free to check out some of my other posts.

 The ‘Highly Sensitive Person’

 Are you a bit of a perfectionist?
 Do you find it hard to form and keep close relationships?
 Do you often find that you need to take breaks, feeling overwhelmed by your environment?
 Do you cry or lose your temper easily?

 You might be a Highly Sensitive Person… then again, you might not.